Nisarg-1406/BlindToUnblind---Goggle_for_Blind_Person/README.md

 * About the Project - As for the blind Person, the main concern is about the health, so it is very Important to choose proper diet.
 So by detecting the barcode present on the Food Products with the help of Camera also by the Video, the blind person in the form of speech can get to know about the Food Product ingredients and this form it can help them in major form.
 This project aims for the detecting the barcode in a video and then scanning the barcode and detect the object for the barcode detected.
 The code is executed in python language in Jupyter Notebook.
 * I have Explained each and every line of code of my Project.
 For more Information about Project, Please Visit this Link - https://github.com/Nisarg-1406/Detect-Barcode-in-a-Video

+## Measuring Distance From Camera
+* About the Project - For the Blind Person, Its very important to know about the distance at which the Object or Obstacle is present and when with the some particular limit from the object or obstacle, the buzzer would sound so that the user is safe from any of the harm or if the user wants to take some object in hand, then it will help him/her to easily take that object by knowing the distance.
+This Project aims for the measuring the distance from the point to the camera and giving the distance as the output.
+The code is executed in python language in Jupyter Notebook.
+* I have Explained each and every line of code of my Project.
+For more Information about Project, Please Visit this Link - https://github.com/Nisarg-1406/Measuring-Distance-From-Camera

+## Monuments Of India
+About the Project - The Project aims for detecting the different monuments of India and giving the correct output.
+The purpose of the project is that, As there are physically disable people in our country, this project would help to get to know about the different monuments of the country and about the history associated with the monuments.
+For Eg : For the blind person, When the camera of the phone detects the monument object, then from the help of Text to speech, the Assoaciated Application or if we have the Goggle for the blind person then it help to get out the information and hence would helped the blind person.
+In this case the different monuments detected are : Taj Mahal, Statue of Unity, Gateway of India, Hawa Mahal, Mysore Palace.
+Also for text to speech conversion I have created dictionary, that would really help out.
+* I have Explained each and every line of code of my Project.
+For more Information about Project, Please Visit this Link - https://github.com/Nisarg-1406/Monuments-Of-India

+## About Me
+**IF YOU LIKED MY WORK, PLEASE HIT THE STAR BUTTON, AND IF POSSIBLE DO PLEASE SHARE, SO THAT COMMUNITY CAN GET BENIFIT OUT OF IT BEACUSE I AM EXLPANING EACH AND EVERY LINE OF CODE FOR EACH AND EVERY PROJECT OF MINE.**

+Also I am Solving **Algorithms and Data Structure Problems from more than 230 Days Without any off-Day and have solved more than 405 Questions on various topics and posting my solutions on Github Daily**.
+You can Visit my Profile of LeetCode here - **https://leetcode.com/Nisarg1406/**

+I am good at Algorithms and Data structure and I have good Projects in Machine learning and Deep Learning (Computer Vision). **I am and would be posting the detialed explantion of each and every project working**.
+I am activily looking for an Internhip in **Software development enginering (SDE) Domain and Machine learning Domain**.

+You can contact me on my mail ID - nisarg.mehta18@vit.edu OR nisargmehta2000@gmail.com and even Contact me on LinkedIn - https://www.linkedin.com/in/nisarg-mehta-4a378a185/